 To help those other organizations get caught up, we have done some of the hard work already, looking at the business cases for integration from the point of view of several different business functions: business intelligence and forecasting, accounting, shipping, supply chain management, and problem-solving.
+We recommend that integration be achieved through investment in systems that are already designed to achieve integration seamlessly.
 Our research highlights the benefits of modern integration and can help departments of all kinds “sell” the idea to management...and IT.

 This and more can be found in the new white paper, “5 Exciting Ways Software Integration is Revolutionizing Logistics,” where you will learn: